Dark Water (Doctor Who): Plot

 Clara phones Danny to admit the truth of her travels with the Twelfth Doctor and that she loves Danny.
 Danny is killed by a car midway through the call.
 Clara attempts to use a hypnotic patch on the Doctor to blackmail him into saving Danny.
 The Doctor eventually reveals that the patch did not work on him; he instead used it on Clara to see how far she was willing to go to save Danny.
 He offers to try and locate Danny in the afterlife.
+When Clara asks why he's still willing to help her even after her betrayal, the Doctor assures that her actions will not change how much he cares about Clara.

 Clara focuses on Danny's location with the TARDIS telepathic interface.
 The Doctor and Clara arrive at a mausoleum called the 3W Institute which holds several tanks of human skeletons submerged in a substance called Dark Water which hides the exoskeletons that support the skeletons.
 The Doctor and Clara meet Missy.
 The scientist Dr Chang explains to them that 3W was created to protect the dead after voices heard within white noise suggested the dead are aware of their bodies being cremated.

 Danny is greeted by Seb in the afterlife called the Nethersphere.
 A meeting is arranged between Danny and a young boy he accidentally killed in Afghanistan.
 Danny receives a call from Clara at 3W.
 The Doctor leaves with Chang to investigate while Clara takes the call.
 Not wishing Clara to die, Danny does not convince her that he is really Danny, and tricks her into ending the call.
 Danny almost deletes his emotions but hesitates when he sees the boy.

 The shot of the Cybermen emerging from St Paul's Cathedral was intended as an homage to the similar shots from the 1968 serial The Invasion.

 Missy instructs the skeletons to rise and begins draining the tanks.
 She kills Chang.
 The skeletons are revealed to be Cybermen.
 Missy tells the Doctor that dying minds are uploaded to the Nethersphere—a Time Lord hard drive—where the emotions are deleted, and the mind is downloaded into upgraded Cyberman bodies.
 The Doctor realises that Missy is a Time Lady.
 The Doctor exits 3W and finds that it is inside St Paul's Cathedral.
 Missy reveals her identity as a female incarnation of the Master.
 Clara is trapped in Chang's laboratory with another Cyberman.